tryonlinux/savings-goals-editor-sn/README.md

-# editor-template-cra-typescript
+# Savings Goal Editor for Standard Notes

-Template for building editors for Standard Notes using Create React App and TypeScript
+This is an editor for Standard Notes that allows you to track your savings goals within the app.
+You can add your goals and prioritize them by dragging and dropping them in the order you wish.

 ## Development